criteo/criteo-api-java-sdk/sdks/retailmedia_preview/docs/CampaignApi.md

 | **403** | Forbidden |  -  |

-## getAipV1ExternalRetailerRetailerCpcRatesByRetailerId
+## getApi202207ExternalRetailerByRetailerIdTemplatestemplateId

-> RetailerCpcRateCardPreviewResponse getAipV1ExternalRetailerRetailerCpcRatesByRetailerId(retailerId)
+> TemplateResponse getApi202207ExternalRetailerByRetailerIdTemplatestemplateId(retailerId, templateId)

-Gets the minimum cpc bid for a retailer
+Gets the template for the specified retailer id and template id

 ### Example